vanTeeffelenLab/ExTrack/README.md

 More details on the methods are available on BioarXiv https://www.biorxiv.org/content/10.1101/2022.07.13.499913v1.

 ExTrack has been designed and implemented by François Simon in the laboratory of Sven van Teeffelen at University of Montreal.
-ExTrack is primarerly implemented as a python package.
-An additional version of ExTrack is available on Fiji via Trackmate thanks to Jean-Yves Tinevez with reduced functionality https://sites.imagej.net/TrackMate-ExTrack/.
+ExTrack is primarely implemented as a python package but we are also planning to release a stand alone version of the algorithm soon.

 See the Wiki section for more information on how to install and use ExTrack.